-If a move to a care home is being considered, you can get information from Comhairle nan Eilean Siar, DirectGov, or Age Scotland helpline by telephoning 0845 125 9732 or visiting: www.agescotland.org.uk Getting involved in discharge planning There are a number of different things you can do to help with discharge planning.
-You could: - take time to think about any help you are able and willing to give.
-For example, you could help with housework, shopping, giving medication, driving or personal care tasks such as dressing, washing or toileting. - ask the consultant or charge nurse for the name and contact details of the named person with responsibility for making discharge arrangements.
+If a move to a care home is being considered, you can get information from Comhairle nan Eilean Siar or Age Scotland helpline by telephoning 0800 1244 222 or visit: www.agescotland.org.uk Getting involved in discharge planning There are a number of different things you can do to help with discharge planning.
+You could: - identify yourself as a carer when the patient is admitted to the ward, so that it is noted in the patient's care notes. - take time to think about any help you are able and willing to give.
+For example, you could help with housework, shopping, giving medication, driving or personal care tasks such as dressing, washing or toileting. - ask the Consultant or Senior Charge Nurse for the name and contact details of the named person with responsibility for making discharge arrangements.
 Ask what type of needs the patient might have when they leave hospital and for how long. - find out what services are being suggested for the patient and check these services are being put in place.
 Ask if referrals have been made to other services, who to contact, and when services are likely to begin. - speak to the named person and let them know how you could assist.
 Tell the named person if your ability to provide help changes during the hospital stay.
 If you provide care you have the right to request an assessment for an Adult Carers Support Plan from Comhairle nan Eilean Siar.
 In other words, if you give care to someone, you can get advice or help to work out what your needs are.
 This may help you access more support.